cnorick/curse-of-strahd-notes/Session Notes/Session 2.md

 - The party shortly question the kids outside of the House
 	- We learn that their names are Rose and Thorn
 - As we enter the house, the party sees that the place is immaculate
 	- Floors well oiled and the furniture freshly dusted
+	- D